MCUdude/MicroCore/PlatformIO.md

 ## Supported baudrates
-Here is a list of all supported baudrates.
+Here is a list of all supported baudrates for use in the user program, not the bootloader.
 See the [build_flags](#build_flags) section on how you can change the baud rate instead of using the default one:

 | Clock & baud | 460800 | 250000 | 230400 | 115200   | 57600    | 38400 | 19200    | 9600     | 4800 | 2400 | 1200 |